mtwchuang/CSC3009-Brain-Tumor-Detection/README.md

 # CSC3009-Brain-Tumor-Detection

-## Setting up Output File for Preprocessing
+## Setting up Project
-When running file Data_Preprocessing.ipynb, take note to create a folder named prepared_data to avoid running into missing folder errors.
+- Prior to running data_prepreprocessing.ipynb, create folder "prepared_data".
+Augmented data will be stored and automatically ignored there.
+- For model checkpoints, store them within folder model_checkpoints.
+Model checkpoints will be stored and automatically ignored there.
+- For model tuning, stored them within folder "kt_tuning".
+Tuning files will be stored and automatically ignored there.

 ## Setting up Python Virtual Environment
 Dependencies will be handled through Python's virtualenv.